-During 2019, the charity has expanded its offer of fee paying training services under the brand of 54 St James Street, these programmes are accessibly priced and open to self-employed and employed women and men who are may not eligible for free programmes, or need to complement their skills through additional training.
-The charity will continue to explore this approach as a revenue stream that is aligned with our social mission.
+The charity had previously expanded its offer of fee-paying training services under the brand of 54 St James Street, opening our services to self-employed and employed women and men who may not be eligible for free programmes, or need to complement their skills through additional training.
+However, due to the impact of the COVID-19 pandemic, the organisation paused developing fee-paying services further to focus on adapting and providing uninterrupted delivery of its funded programmes.
+The charity will look to revisit this approach in the future, as a revenue stream that is aligned with our social mission.